patrickfuchs/buildH/README.md

      hydrogens are written to this trajectory.
   2. A fast mode without any output trajectory.

 In both modes, the order parameters are calculated.
 All calculations are accelerated with [Numba](https://numba.pydata.org/).
-As a CPU cost indication, running **buildH** on a trajectory of 2500 frames with 128 POPC takes ~ 7' on a single core Xeon @ 3.60GHz.
+As a CPU cost indication, running **buildH** on a trajectory of 2500 frames with 128 POPC (without trajectory output) takes ~ 7' on a single core Xeon @ 3.60GHz.

 ## Requirements